ksmandersen/GoogleReporter/Readme.md

 ## Technical Notes

+In order to be GDPR compliant, Google Reporter will ask Google Analytics to anonymize users IP's by default.
+If you wish to opt-out of this you will neeed to set ``anonymizeIP`` to false.

 The GoogleReporter uses the native ``UserDefaults.standard`` to store a random UUID that uniquely identifies the user/install.
 Clearing or otherwise tampering with the UserDefaults may cause the user identifier to be lost and the GoogleReporter will generate a new unique identifier.